yayamayajd/fruits_project/README.md

 Fix the github secreats.Then upload the config class for comming cicd.

 **2025.03.03**
+I went to a ski trip in Romania last week!
+It was amazing!
+This was my 2nd time to ski and I finished(fall 5 times) a blue slope hehe!
 I wrote a yml to tested the runner, then merge to main.
 Gonna do the cicd based on change of main.
 I also created the dockerfile and requirements.txt.
-On my way to write the cicd yml
+On my way to write the cicd yml。
+P.S learn a skill: to avoid trigger pipline with a commit(like update readme), use [skip ci] in commit message